 The athletic coaching program is designed for students interested in coaching athletes.
-The program can be completed as a minor within the four-year bachelor's program or as a special certificate program.
+The program can be completed as a minor within the four-year baccalaureate program or as a special certificate program.

+1

 ATH 241 Coaching and Officiating

 ATH 243 Leadership in Sport

 ATH 355 Coaching Internship

 BIO 101, 102 General Biology I, II

+or

+BIO 110 Contemporary Biology

-ESS 215 Care and Prevention of Athletic Injuries, First Aid
+ESS 215 Care and Prevention of Athletic Injuries

 ESS 223 Physiological Foundations of Training

+or

 ESS 245 Physiology of Exercise

-ESS 240 Kinesiology and Applied Anatomy ESS 330 Psychosocial Aspects of Sport
+ESS 240 Kinesiology and Applied Anatomy

+ESS 330 Psychosocial Aspects of Sport